altaga/Lightsaver/README.md

 -  Through [Stripe APIs](https://stripe.com/docs/api) debit card checkouts and virtual accounts.

-- Todo el diseño del los smart contracts se realizo en [RemixIDE](https://remix.ethereum.org/) y las librerias de [Chainlink](https://github.com/smartcontractkit/chainlink) y [Openzeppelin](https://www.openzeppelin.com/contracts).
+- The entire design of the smart contracts was carried out in [RemixIDE](https://remix.ethereum.org/) and with the libraries from [Chainlink](https://github.com/smartcontractkit/chainlink) and [Openzeppelin](https://www.openzeppelin.com/contracts).

-Nuestra dapp cuenta con las funciones fundamentales de cualquier web3 wallet, tales como asset management y la visualización de NFTs.
-Sin embargo, la característica de ahorros permite guardar una pequeña cantidad de dinero cada vez que lleva a cabo una transacción.
-Como recompensa por sus esfuerzos de ahorro, los usuarios recibirán un NFT semanalmente.
-Ademas poodras disponer de tus assets en cualquier momento mediante nuestro sistema de pagos con NFT Card, la cual podra ser usada para realizar pagos entre lightlink wallets.
+Our dapp has the fundamental functions of any web3 wallet, such as asset management and the visualization of NFTs.
+However, the savings feature allows you to save a small amount of money each time you make a transaction.
+As a reward for their savings efforts, users will receive an NFT weekly.
+You can also access your assets at any time through our NFT Card payment system, which can be used to make payments between lightlink wallets.

 # Main Screens:

 <img src="https://i.ibb.co/2yXp1kC/vlcsnap-2024-02-03-23h22m43s030.png" width="32%"> <img src="https://i.ibb.co/qj46w9q/Screenshot-20240130-155239.png" width="32%"> <img src="https://i.ibb.co/jJMJmTh/Screenshot-20240130-155244.png" width="32%">

-- La pantalla principal tiene como funcion visualizar los assets en la wallet, su tipo de cambio en dolares y proveer los controles de mandar y recibir.
+- The main screen has the function of viewing the assets in the wallet, their exchange rate in dollars and providing send and receive controls.

-- A su vez la wallet no provee una sencilla interfaz para realizar pagos de nuestra wallet a cualquier otra wallet compatible con Lightlink.
+- At the same time, the wallet does not provide a simple interface to make payments from our wallet to any other wallet compatible with Lightlink.

-- A su vez podemos recibir ETH o cualquier otro token nativo en la red de LightLink, ya sea directamente en nuestra address o en la cuenta de savings que veremos en la siguiente seccion.
+- In turn, we can receive ETH or any other native token on the LightLink network, either directly to our address or to the savings account that we will see in the next section.

 # Savings Features:

-Las funciones de savings en nuestra wallet tienen como fin lograr que el usuario ahorre con cada transaccion que realice en la wallet de forma personalizable.
-Por esto primero explicaremos como funciona el smart contract de la cuenta de savings.
+The savings functions in our wallet are intended to ensure that the user saves with each transaction made in the wallet in a customizable way.
+For this reason, we will first explain how the savings account smart contract works.

 ## Smart Contract:

-Lo primero y mas importante es el uso de un smart contract que sirva como wallet de ahorros, parecido a una smart contract wallet, la cual nos permite recibir cualquier tipo de asset.
+The first and most important thing is the use of a smart contract that serves as a savings wallet, similar to a smart contract wallet, which allows us to receive any type of asset.

 * [Smart Contract](./Contracts/SaverAccount.sol)
 * [Deployment Example](https://phoenix.lightlink.io/address/0x74c26425961A3CF6f0551767D88Cc21F365CB639)

-Primero el contrato debe de ser capaz de recibir cualquier tipo de Assets, ya sea ETH, ERC20 Tokens y NFTs.
-Asi que se implementaron las siguientes funciones fallback para ello.
+First, the contract must be capable of receiving any type of Assets, be it ETH, ERC20 Tokens and NFTs.
+So the following fallback functions were implemented for this.

     receive() external payable {} // Recieve Deposits

     fallback() external payable {} // Recieve Deposits if recieve doesn't work

-Ahora se debe de poder realizar retiros desde el contrato a nuestra wallet, asi que se implementaron las funciones de transfer para cada asset.
+Now it should be possible to make withdrawals from the contract to our wallet, so the transfer functions have been implemented for each asset.

     function transferNative(uint256 value, address payable to)
         public